henryliang2/snowboards/README.md

 ## Internal API

-Canadian Snowboards uses an internal API using GraphQL to access data from the database.
+Canadian Snowboards uses an internal API built with Express and GraphQL that allows for retreival from the database.

 The database is [accessible here](https://canadiansnowboards-server.herokuapp.com/graphql) (GraphiQL is enabled).